cilegordev/Azure-Linux-WM/DWM.md

 other screenshot : [image1](image/preview-dwm.png) - [image2](image/preview-kernel-6.11.0.png) - [image3](image/preview-plymounth.png) - [image4](image/ms-edge-on-azurelinux.png)

-# To Do
-> Installing on bare metal later

 # How To Install
 This script is active maintenance 🟢
 ```zsh